The Southeastern Indiana Recycling District’s (SEIRD) staff

 Available quarterly, SEIRD produces two educational publications that are distributed throughout schools and area newspapers.
 “One Man’s Trash…” and Trash Talk! are guides to Reduce, Reuse and Recycle.
 Content includes recycling tips, facts, crafts and features on businesses that are reusing and repurposing recyclable materials.
 Did you know that a company can make the soles for six pairs of shoes from one car tire?
 That plastic soft drink bottles are being turned into polyester that becomes fleece blankets and hoodies?
 SEIRD publications include topics that review subjects such as limiting waste by rethinking purchases, analyzing buying habits and more.

 Click below to download the latest edition of "One Man’s Trash...” and "Trash

 Talk!" and their accompanying teacher’s guide for education

 Click Here for the Winter 2015 edition of One Man's Trash....

 Click Here for the Winter 2015 Class Room Guide for One Man's Trash

-Click Here for the Winter edition of Trash Talk.
+Click Here for the Spring 2015 edition of Trash Talk.

-For educational purposes, click Here for the Teacher’s Guide, Winter 2014 edition of Trash Talk.
+For educational purposes, click Here for the Teacher’s Guide, Spring 2015 edition of Trash Talk.